LuchitoUTEC/ProyProgra1-2025/README.md

 1. Ensure you have Python 3 installed on your system.
 2. Navigate to the project folder using your terminal.
-3. Run the following command to install the necessary dependencies.
+3. Run the following command to install the required dependencies.
 This will read the `requirements.txt` file and install Pygame.
     ```bash
     pip install -r requirements.txt
     ```